WolfwithSword/SubathonManager/README.md

 <br/>
 <p style="font-size: 14px;">
   <strong>Subathon Manager</strong><br/>
-  An all-in-one Subathon Manager for Twitch and YouTube.
+  An all-in-one Subathon/Donothon Manager for Twitch and YouTube.
 Manage your timer, goals, overlays, settings, and more — all locally.
 </p>